THE HISTORY OF THE ACHILLES CONNECTICUT CHAPTER

 “Other key individuals in the history of the Chapter were at Gaylord.
 Nelson Carvalho was the head of the Physical Therapy Department at the time Robin started the Chapter and ran an Achilles workout on the weekends.
 Nelson now resides in sunny Florida.
 Trisha Meili (I Am The Central Park Jogger: A Story of Hope & Possibility) was a patient at Gaylord in 1989 following her brutal attack, and told me how running at Gaylord was “an important part of my healing and recovery.”
 Trisha joined Achilles in NYC after leaving Gaylord, and she later went on to become the Founding Board Chairperson and Chairperson of the Achilles Hope & Possibility® road race in Central Park, always held on the last Sunday of June.”

-“Since signing the Chapter Charter in 2013, I have been continually amazed at all that we have accomplished together with our athletes, volunteers, donors, and sponsors.
+“Since signing the Chapter Charter on February 10, 2013, I have been continually amazed at all that we have accomplished together with our athletes, volunteers, donors, and sponsors.
 Since 2014 we have been an Official Charity Partner of the Eversource Hartford Marathon.
 Additionally, we brought the Achilles Hope & Possibility® brand race to Connecticut in 2016 to showcase the “power of the human spirit” in one unifying event.